Columbus Wrongful Death Attorney

 - Our firm has the resources, attorneys, and personnel to take on all types of wrongful death cases – even those with challenges such as multiple defendants.

-- Our attorneys base their comprehensive legal strategies on your family’s unique needs and goals, after spending time with you in an extensive consultation process.
+- Our Columbus wrongful death attorneys base their comprehensive legal strategies on your family’s unique needs and goals, after spending time with you in an extensive consultation process.

-- Our firm understands the financial stress your family is likely facing.
+- We understand the financial stress your family is likely facing.
 We provide representation on a contingency fee basis, so you will only pay if we win.

 Do You Need a Wrongful Death Attorney?